KowsikaJ/Event_Management_Website/README.md

 Event Management Website
-Specifies the list of events along with description usimh html
+Specifies the list of events along with description using html